BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ### Finding the last visible position on the line when using the visibility option

 The visibility option allows you to render only part of the line.
-You can use this option to reveal your line by incrementing it's value.
+You can use this option to reveal your line by incrementing its value.
 Remember, the value of this option must be normalized so it must be between 0 and 1.
 For example you may want to display a marker where the line ends.
 You can use the `BABYLON.GreasedLineTools.GetPositionOnLineByVisibility(lineSegments: { point1: Vector3; point2: Vector3; length: number }[], lineLength: number, visbility: number, localSpace = false)` function for this.
 Examine the example Playground how to deal with this function.

 ### Getting points from text and a typeface.js font - the GetPointsFromText function